Ariel Winter Wears Itty-Bitty Dress As She Celebrates Birthday

 “What a babe.”

-Ariel’s boyfriend, Levi Meaden first shared a photo of her birthday look when the couple posed for a quick kiss over the weekend.
+Ariel’s boyfriend, Levi Meaden, first shared a photo of her birthday look when the couple posed for a quick kiss over the weekend.
 Her dress is on full display as it barely covers her legs and backside in Levi’s photo.

 “Happy birthday to this gorgeous lady!!!!!”